18F/development-guide/_guide/_pages/continuous-deployment.md

 ## Pre-requisites

 This guide assumes that you already have:
-- [a GitHub account](https://handbook.18f.gov/github/) and a GitHub repository, typically [under the 18F organization](https://github.com/18F)
+- [a GitHub account](https://handbook.18f.gov/github/) and a GitHub repository, typically under the [18F GitHub organization](https://github.com/18F)
 - [a CircleCI account](https://circleci.com/signup/) (Log In with GitHub)
 - [a cloud.gov account](https://cloud.gov/docs/getting-started/accounts/?)

 ## 1. Getting deployer credentials

-Use the instructions on [Cloud.gov](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) to create a deployer account for your app.
+Use the [instructions on Cloud.gov](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) to create a deployer account for your app.
 Your deployer credentials will regularly expire, so please make sure to update them periodically.

 ## 2. Configure the continuous integration service